 It’s an open question as to who are the best actors in Seattle, but the general consensus of the acting community itself is that Charles Leggett deserves a place in the pantheon–as well as maybe a drink or two of something very nice and Irish.
-He received the region’s first Gregory Award, the Seattle equivalent of a Tony, and has been twice been nominated since.
+He’s received the region’s Gregory Award, the Seattle equivalent of a Tony, and has been twice been nominated since.
 (You can watch a short interview with him about the award here.)

 Leggett combines a poet’s soul, the body of a banker, and an incredibly mutable visage which somehow allows him to act in just about anything, from farce to tragedy.
 He’s played, to acclaim, Shylock, Prospero, Lenny in Of Mice and Men, Falstaff, and Mycroft Holmes, Sherlock’s smarter brother, along with many other roles on practically every major stage in Seattle (including the Seattle Repertory Theatre, ACT, Intiman, Seattle Children’s Theatre, and Seattle Shakespeare).
-He’s acted on film with Edie Falco in Lynn Shelton’s Outside In, is a published and award-winning poet, a damn fine blues harmonica player, and now assumes the role of Lord Brass in our series.
+He’s acted on film with Edie Falco in Lynn Shelton’s Outside In, is a published poet, a damn fine blues harmonica player, and now assumes the role of Lord Brass in our series.

 BRASS Bulletin: What got you into acting?

 Charles Leggett: Say what you want about Iowa, but in the mid 1970’s, the public education system there was very good.
 I may have scribbled “fireman” or “policeman” on a few school questionnaires regarding my future like everyone else, but on some of them I wrote “actor.”
 I knew that telling stories was, as they call it now, “the bomb.”
 They had a big bulky video camera in the classroom in Larabie, Iowa, in my sixth grade year; we wrote scripts and filmed them.
 I was a goner.